 Trinidad Perfume can replace Aji Dulce in sofrito, but add it as part of the aromatic mix rather than as the whole identity.
 You may need extra sweet pepper or culantro to rebuild the familiar base.

 Aji Dulce can replace Trinidad Perfume in mild sauces, but cooked dishes will hide some of the floral lift.
-For a hotter sibling decision, use Aji Dulce vs Scotch bonnet; this page is about two low-heat aromatic peppers.
+For a hotter related decision, use Aji Dulce vs Scotch bonnet.
+This page is about two low-heat aromatic peppers.

 Usually no. Both are low-heat C. chinense peppers around 0 to 500 SHU.
 Some market Aji Dulce can carry unexpected heat, so taste a tiny piece if zero heat matters.